How to Become the Best at What You Do in 2025

 The Teenage Gap

-However, the most remarkable discovery came in adolescence.
-As the students progressed into their teenage years, the gap in practice hours between the exceptional students and their peers widened dramatically.
-By the age of twenty, the exceptional students had accumulated an astonishing 10,000 practice hours, while the average students had reached only 4,000 hours.
+The most striking finding emerged during the students’ teenage years.
+As they progressed into adolescence, the disparity in practice hours between the exceptional students and their peers became even more pronounced.
+By age twenty, the exceptional students had accumulated an incredible 10,000 practice hours.
+Meanwhile, their average counterparts had only reached about 4,000 hours.
+This growing gap underscored the importance of sustained effort and dedication over time.

 Shattering the Myth of “Naturals”